PhilippRamjoue/Survival_Prediction_Leukemia/README.md

 ```

-Also the other trained models in the AutoML run are in a similar range but almost all a better than the LogisticRegression model:
+Also the other trained models in the AutoML run are in a similar range but almost all are better than the LogisticRegression model:

 <img src="/final_images/automl_all_runs_3.PNG" width=100% height=100% />